rangelier/angular-odata/README.md

        $odataProvider.routePrefix("/odata/");
     }]);

-The request parameters to url's that contain the configured prefix will be converted to odata format.
+The *GET* request parameters to url's that contain the configured prefix will be converted to odata format.

 Example
 =============